Price Rs. 65 per litre

 Additional certifications are acceptable, as long as they are from a reputed source, and are renewed/validated regularly.
 Please beware of all organic milk certifications – if you read carefully, they may be “in process of going organic” or outdated, or simply fake.
 Ask your supplier for valid certificates from recognized agencies, and do crosscheck with the agencies for validity on the internet.

 Labelling is also a tricky issue.
 Many milk brands / suppliers mention only the ‘Best Before’ date on their packaging, thereby not revealing the milking and packaging date.
 Please ensure that your supplier clearly mentions the manufacturing / milking date on the packaging if you want fresh and best quality milk.

-Ranjan Sinha is an Agricultural Sciences graduate from GB Pant University and an MBA from Institute of Rural Management, Anand.
+Ranjan Sinha (RS) is an Agricultural Sciences graduate from G.B.
+Pant Agriculture University and MBA from IRMA, one of India’s leading rural management institutes.
 RS is a well-known name in India’s agri-business policy advisory space.
-He started his career with Amul and has over 20 years of experience in the development sector and agribusiness advisory space in India, Central Asia and Europe.
-He has served as advisor to large corporates, Central Government Ministries and state governments.
+He started his career with Amul and has over 20 years of experience in the development sector and agribusiness advisory space in India, Central Asia and Europe with reputed organizations like CARE & IL&FS.

-Parag Sinha is a Dairy Technologist from National Dairy Research Institute (NDRI), Karnal and holds a PGDBM from Indian Institute of Management, Ahmedabad (IIM-A).
-AP has over 20 years of experience in agri-inputs, marketing, business development, channel & distribution management, strategic planning & execution in the rural sector.
+Parag Sinha (AP) is a Dairy Technologist from National Dairy Research Institute (NDRI), Karnal and holds a PGDBM from Indian Institute of Management, Ahmedabad (IIM-A).
+AP possesses over 20 years of experience spanning the complete agribusiness (including dairy) value chain – farming, agri-inputs, marketing, business development, channel & distribution management, strategic planning & execution.
 He has been instrumental in conceptualizing and setting up one of India’s largest integrated dairy farms.